Uche Umolu – Women Deliver

 Expertise Areas:

-Understanding that oppressors never give away power, it is up to us to rise, fight, and overturn systems created to oppress us.
-We must address the root of sexual violence, examine our structures and inflect on our beliefs.
-Rape culture, which is built by normalizing narratives, can only be deconstructed by unlearning and correcting.
+Oppressors never give away power so it is up to us to rise, fight, and overturn systems designed to fail us.
+We must address the root of sexual violence by examining our structures and reflecting on our beliefs.
+Rape culture can only be deconstructed by unlearning and correcting.

 - Uche Umolu